Dilip Kumar, Bollywood’s great ‘Tragedy King,’ dies at 98 | WTOP

 “It’s the end of an era,” filmmaker Madhur Bhandarkar said.

-He was born Muhammad Yusuf Khan, a Muslim, on Dec.
+Kumar was born Muhammad Yusuf Khan, a Muslim, on Dec.
 11, 1922.
-His Pathan family hailed from Peshawar, in what became Pakistan after Partition, and he visited his ancestral home in the late 1980s.
+His Pathan family hailed from Peshawar, in what became Pakistan after the Partition, and he visited his ancestral home in the late 1980s.

+Kumar was hugely popular among cinema lovers in Pakistan as well.
+In 1998, he was awarded the “Nishan-e-Imtiaz,” Pakistan’s highest civilian honor, becoming the only Indian citizen to receive it.

+Pakistan Prime Minister Imran Khan said he was saddened to learn of Kumar’s death.
+“For my generation, Dilip Kumar was the greatest and most versatile actor,’’ he tweeted.

 He changed his name as he debuted in Bollywood, the Hindi-language film industry centered in Mumbai, with “Jwar Bhata,” or “Sea Tides,” in 1944.

-He played a variety of characters — a romantic hero in “Andaz,” a swashbuckler in “Aan,” a dramatic drunkard in “Devdas,” a comic role in “Azaad,” a Muslim prince in the historical epic “Mughal-e-Azam” and a robber in the social movie “Ganga Jamuna.”
+He played a variety of characters — a romantic hero in “Andaz,” a swashbuckler in “Aan,” a dramatic drunkard in “Devdas,” a comic role in “Azaad.”
+But his portrayal of a Muslim prince in the historical epic “Mughal-e-Azam” cemented his popularity among the masses and catapulted Indian cinema to the world stage.

 Mehboob Khan’s blockbuster “Aan” in 1952 was his first film in Technicolor and was among a string of light-hearted roles he took at the suggestion of his psychiatrist to shed his “Tragedy King” image.